Copper(II) chlorate: Use

 François-Marie Chertier used tetraamminecopper(II) chlorate to colour flames blue in 1843.
 This material was abbreviated TACC with formula Cu(NH_{3})_{4}(ClO_{3})_{2}.
 TACC explodes on impact.

 The substance became known as Chertier's copper for use in blue coloured pyrotechnics.
 However its deliquescence causes a problem.
-Mixtures with other metal salts can yield violet or lilac colours also.
+Mixtures with other metal salts can yield violet or lilac colours too.

 It has also been used to colour copper brown.